 Tips for National Back to School Prep Day – August 15th

-1. Talk to your child about how this school year will be different
+1. Talk to your child about how this school year may be different

 2. Create a learning command center